eliminmax/colortest/README.md

 * C++
 * Cobol
 * D
+* DC (*desk calculator* - a very early UNIX stack-based RPN calculator that predates C. Works in the GNU implementation, but not portable to some other implementations.
+Described by the [Esolangs wiki](https://esolangs.org/wiki/Dc) as "the esoteric language that 'made it big'", presumably due to its obscure syntax.)
 * Elixir
 * Erlang (via Escript)
 * Fender (a language created by 3 of my fellow Champlain College students in my senior year, available [here](https://github.com/FenderLang/Fender))